imakeboobies/VAM-MapLoader/README.md

 <b>Configuration</b>

 The mod needs to know where to look for map files and of what type.
 Within your VAM directory you will have a MapLoaderConfig.json.
 Open this file and edit the directory for additional files.
 You can have more than 1 directory per type of map.
 The map type options are; Unity, PlayHome, Koikatu.
 The config IS case sensitive.
+Directory listings require two back slashes as a seperator (\\).
 Koikatu is not yet full implemented.

 <b>Usage</b>